Cash Flow for Professional Service Firms – A Three Part Blog Series

 We both laughed.
 It was a great icebreaker to what we both knew was a deep-seated problem his firm had endured for years.

 Professional service firms, mainly accountants and lawyers, have always struggled with payments.
 Let’s be clear though – it’s NOT that your clients don’t ever pay.
 Clients almost always do pay.
 The real issue is that so many don’t always pay on time when the invoice is due.

-If you’re looking for proof, just check out any of the industry benchmark reports from across NZ and Australia for the last 20 years (see accounting and law industry benchmark examples).
+If you’re looking for proof, just check out any of the industry benchmark reports from across NZ and Australia for the last 20 years.
 While professional firms might commonly offer credit terms of 14 days, the reports show that on average they are paid between 50 – 55 days (debtor days).

 If you were an accountant and you had a client that was being paid on average four times slower that they expected, you might have some well-intentioned words of advice.